EUROPE MARKETS: European Stocks Edge Lower On Downbeat German, Chinese Export Data

 Continue Reading Below

-European stocks titled lower Tuesday, as disappointing trade data from Germany and China pulled on key sectors and cast doubt on the prospects for those powerhouses' economies.
+European stocks tilted lower Tuesday, as disappointing trade data from Germany and China pulled on key sectors and cast doubt on the prospects for those powerhouses' economies.

 Meanwhile, shares of Danish jeweler Pandora A/S were among companies whose shares were yanked down after earnings reports.